 - In June 2020, researchers at the Reuters Institute of Journalism at Oxford University surveyed a small sample of 73 journalists from international media organisations in countries such as the United Kingdom, South Africa, Kenya and Nigeria, amongst others, to find out how reporting on the coronavirus pandemic affected their mental health.

-- Among those surveyed, only 63 responded and 4% were health journalists.
+- Among those surveyed, 63% responded and 4% were health journalists.

 - What did they find?
 70% of respondents said they suffered some form of psychological distress.